tnt10128/HWIDKit/readme.md

 # 🖥 HWIDKit

-HWIDKit is an extremely light library for Java/JVM-based application that allows you to generate unique identifiers for user devices.
+HWIDKit is an extremely light library for Java/JVM-based applications that allows you to generate unique identifiers for user devices.

 ![Codefactor code quality](https://img.shields.io/codefactor/grade/github/TNT10128/HWIDKit?style=for-the-badge)